davidbalbert/calc/README.md

 calc
 ====

 A simple calculator made with lex and yacc.
 Trying to make it feature compatable with [jisoncalc](http://github.com/davidbalbert/jisoncalc).
+Supports floating point math.

 ##Using